Abdulrehmanghani/Classification-on-openmv/README.md

 # Classification-on-openmv

 ## Benchmarks on OpenMV
-Include the benchmark results of model trained on edge impulse.
-The models are pretrained and finetuned on coustom data taken by OpenMV.
+Include the benchmark results of model trained on edge impulse.The models are pretrained and finetuned on coustom data taken by OpenMV. <br>
-Depth Multiplier: MobileNet introduces a depth multiplier parameter that controls the number of input and output channels in the depthwise separable convolutions.
+**Depth Multiplier:**  MobileNet introduces a depth multiplier parameter that controls the number of input and output channels in the depthwise separable convolutions.
 It's used to reduce the model's complexity and size.
 A depth multiplier of 1.0 means no reduction, while a depth multiplier less than 1.0 (such as 0.35) reduces the number of channels in each layer.
 Dropout rate is 0.1 in all models.

+## Dataset
+The code of the data taken from the openMV is availble in the collect_data.py.
+To download dataset go the the link.

-Pretrained models
+### Pretrained models comparison
+The Status indcate the working or not working on the openMV.

 | Model        | Input shape | Depth-Multiplier|   FPS      | Training acc | epochs | Status      |  Reson                         |
 | ------------ | ----------- | --------------- | ---------- | ------------ | ------ | ----------- | ------------------------------ |